taskvanguard/taskvanguard/README.md

 ### Spot

 Takes into account mood and context.
 You can use `--no-prompt` and use it for system notifications.
-If you type in a mood and context it will remember that for 4 hours.
+If you type in a mood and context it will remember that for a configurable duration (default: 1 hour).

 - `--no-prompt` skips questions about context and mood
 - `--mood <mood>` provide the mood you are in (for example energetic)